-For those of you who didn’t know, Apache Web Server is an open source Web server creation, deployment and management software.
+In this tutorial, we will show you how to install Apache on CentOS 6.
+For those of you who didn’t know, Apache Web Server is an open-source Web server creation, deployment, and management software.
 Initially developed by a group of software programmers, it is now maintained by the Apache Software Foundation.
 Apache HTTP Server is the most popular web server in the world and has been so since April 1996.
 It played a key role in the growth of the World Wide Web.
 It is estimated that Apache Server is serving 54.2% of all active websites and 53.3% of the top servers across all domains

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation apache on centos 6.
+I will show you the step-by-step installation of apache on CentOS 6.

 Step 1.
 Set the Hostname.